-We're excited to introduce our class of 2020, who recently began our summer Healthcare Immersion Program.
-The program, which provides college students with a unique, clinical immersion experience in healthcare, continues this year, although we've modified it a bit to accommodate COVID-19 health and safety protocols.
+We're excited to introduce our class of 2021, who recently began our summer Healthcare Immersion Program (HIP).
+This unique program provides college students with a unique, clinical immersion experience in healthcare as they shadow real healthcare providers (preceptors).
+As in 2020, we've modified the program a bit to accommodate COVID-19 health and safety protocols.
 As always, our students will only be observers in low-risk outpatient, orthopedic, elective care. and classroom settings.

 We're the staff and volunteers at Jackson Orthopedic Foundation, committed to improving the lives of patients with musculoskeletal conditions through education, research and service.